chrismurrph/default-db-format/README.md

                                               :debounce-timeout   2000}}
 ````

 The collapse keystroke is a toggle to get the tool out of the way of the UI you are working on.
-Another thing to mention is that default-db-format introduces no other dependencies into your development environment.
-The thinking here is that it should *just work* with the versions of Clojure, Clojurescript, Fulcro etc you are already using.

 ##### Configuration

 For a full reference of configuration options see the doc string for `default-db-format.core/check`.
 Here we will go through some examples that will cover most of them.
-The default configuration is `{:by-id-kw #{"by-id" "BY-ID"}}`, but it is very likely you will need to set your own configuration, which is done in the `default-db-format.edn` file, kept at `/resources/config/`.
+The default configuration is `{:by-id-kw #{"by-id" "BY-ID"}}`, but it is likely you will need to set your own configuration, which is done in the `default-db-format.edn` file, kept at `/resources/config/`.
 Lets work out the configuration for a selection of readily available Fulcro applications.

 ###### Fulcro Websocket Demo